umbraco/UmbracoCMSDocs/Articles/Notifications/mediatypeservice-notifications.md

   </tr>

   <tr>
-    <td>ContentTypeChangedNotification</td>
+    <td>MediaTypeChangedNotification</td>
     <td>
       <ul>
-        <li>IEnumerable&ltContentTypeChange&ltIContentType&gt&gt Changes</li>
+        <li>IEnumerable&ltMediaTypeChange&ltIMediaType&gt&gt Changes</li>
         <li>EventMessages Messages</li>
         <li>IDictionary&ltstring,object&gt State</li>
       </ul>
     </td>
     <td>
-    Published when a ContentType is saved or deleted, after the transaction has completed.
+    Published when a MediaType is saved or deleted, after the transaction has completed.
 This is mainly used for caching purposes, and generally not recommended, use Saved and Delted notifications instead.<br/>
     Changes will for each item affected by the change prove:
     <ol>
-      <li>Item: The IContentType affected by the change.</li>
+      <li>Item: The IMediaType affected by the change.</li>
       <li>ChangeTypes: The type of change: Create, Remove, RefreshMain, etc.</li>
     </ol>
     </td>